llpeterson/applications/traditional.md

 other.
-The way HTTP/2 does this should sound familiar: it defines a *channel* abstraction (technically, the channels are called *streams*), permits multiple concurrent streams to be active at a given time (each labled with a unique *stream id*), and limits each stream to one active request/reply exchange at a time.
+The way HTTP/2 does this should sound familiar: it defines a *channel* abstraction (technically, the channels are called *streams*), permits multiple concurrent streams to be active at a given time (each labeled with a unique *stream id*), and limits each stream to one active request/reply exchange at a time.

 ### Caching